-There is Dual Cameras aligned vertically and also comes with a Dual tone LED Flash.
-The front side is rather plain and there are no physical home button or capacitive touch keys.
+There are Dual Cameras aligned vertically and also comes with a Dual-tone LED Flash.
+The front side is rather plain, and there are no physical home button or capacitive touch keys.

-There is a front flash located besides the top earpiece.
+There is a front flash located beside the top earpiece.
 The 10.OR G weighs 170 grams and measures 8.5 mm in thickness.

 Overall the display panel used looks good with accurate colors and is sufficiently bright.
 Notably, the display is much better compared to the 10.OR E and at par with the Xiaomi Redmi Note 4.

 The 10.OR G comes with the Android Nougat 7.1.2 OS with stock Android experience.
 It already has the August Android security patch, and 10.OR has also said the device will get the Android Oreo 8.0 update soon.

 When you start the phone, you need to do a sign up for Amazon, as it is made mandatory to log in to your Amazon account apart from signing into Google account.